phetsims/mean-share-and-balance/doc/implementation-notes.md

 In all screens, there is a notepad shown towards the top of the screen that contains "sketches" of things shown towards the bottom of the screen.
 The term "sketch" is used in the comments and in class/variable names to indicate items that appear in this notepad.
-The term "table" is often used in comments and class names for things that appear on or relate to the table at the bottom of the screen, and the term "notepad" is used similar for things relating to the notepad.
+The term "table" is often used in comments and class names for things that appear on or relate to the table at the bottom of the screen, and the term "notepad" is used similarly for things relating to the notepad.

 ### Model-View Transform